LewisHaZ/CI_PP2_SMITE/README.md

 2. As a site user, I want to play multiple games for a sense of variety.
 3. As a site user, I want to know when I have completed a game.
 4. As a site user, I want to be able to play the game on any device.
-5. As a site user, I want to know what score I got after finishing each game.
+5. As a site user, I want to know what score I have during and after finishing each game.
-6. As a site user, I want to see what the correct answert to question was if I got it wrong.
+6. As a site user, I want to see what the correct answer to question was if I got it wrong.
 7. As a site user, I want to leave feedback for the game's developer.
+8. As a site user, I want to know what game I am playing.

 ## Site Owner
-8. As a site owner, I want the user to understand how to play each game.
+9. As a site owner, I want the user to understand how to play each game without the need for instructions.
-9. As a site owner, I want the user to feel challenged but enjoy both games.
+10. As a site owner, I want the user to feel challenged but enjoy both games.
-10. As a site owner, I want my games to be fully reponsive.
+11. As a site owner, I want my games to be fully reponsive.
-11. As a site owner, I want the user to be able to give me feedback on how they found the game.
+12. As a site owner, I want the user to be able to give me feedback on how they found the game.
-12. As a site owner, I want the user to be able to return the game if they hit a 404 page with a back to game button.
+13. As a site owner, I want the user to be able to return the game if they hit a 404 page with a back to game button.
-13. As a site owner, I want the user to be able to access the game from anywhere/any device.
+14. As a site owner, I want the user to be able to access the game from anywhere/any device.
-14. As a site owner, I want the navigation of the webpages to be simple for the user.
+15. As a site owner, I want the navigation of the webpages to be simple for the user.
+16. As a site owner, I want the user to be able to access my social links to give further feedback or to connect.

 ## Design